 The first use of the cellulose-based live-cell encapsulation technology has been in the development of a treatment for advanced, inoperable pancreatic cancer.
 In Phase 1/2 clinical trials carried out under the sponsorship of SG Austria's predecessor, live cells capable of converting the well-known anti-cancer prodrug ifosfamide into its cancer-killing form were encapsulated using this novel technology.
-The capsules containing the ifosfamide-activating cells were locally implanted near the pancreatic tumor, and then ifosfamide was administered at 1/3 of its "normal" dose.
+The capsules containing the ifosfamide-activating cells were locally implanted near the pancreatic tumor, and then ifosfamide was administered at one-third of its "normal" dose.
 By proceeding in this way, the amount of the active anti-cancer drug was increased directly in the tumor tissue.
-This ensured high efficacy with lower than usual doses of the chemotherapeutic agent; in turn, the lower than usual doses of ifosfamide employed allowed for significant reductions in the unpleasant and sometime detrimental side-effects normally associated with chemotherapy using this drug.
+This ensured high efficacy with lower than usual doses of the chemotherapeutic agent; in turn, the lower than usual doses of ifosfamide used allowed for significant reductions in the unpleasant and sometime adverse side-effects normally associated with chemotherapy using this drug.
 This resulted in improved quality-of-life for the patients.

-In July 2013, the Company also acquired from Austrianova Singapore the exclusive, worldwide license to use the cellulose-based live-cell encapsulation technology for the treatment of diabetes and the use of Austrianova Singapore's "Cell-In-A-Box" trademark for this technology.
+In July 2013, the Company also acquired from Austrianova Singapore the exclusive, worldwide license to use the cellulose-based live-cell encapsulation technology for the treatment of diabetes and the use of Austrianova Singapore's "Cell-In-A-Box " trademark for this technology.
 The Company secured \$1.5 million in funding through the sale of restricted stock to accredited investors at a fixed price of \$0.15 per share, a premium to the market price per share at the time of the funding, to complete this acquisition.
 The Company utilized \$1,000,000 of those funds to secure its exclusive, worldwide license to use the encapsulation technology for the treatment of diabetes by making its first required payment on October 30, 2013.
-The balance of the funds will be used for on-going preparations for the Company's late-stage clinical trials in advanced, inoperable pancreatic cancer.
-In addition, a second and final payment of \$1,000,000 for the licensing rights for diabetes is required to be paid to Austrianova Singapore by April 30, 2014.
+The balance of the funds was used for on-going preparations for the Company's late-stage clinical trials in advanced, inoperable pancreatic cancer.
+In addition, a second and final payment of \$1,000,000 for the licensing rights for diabetes was required to be paid to Austrianova Singapore by April 30, 2014.
+As of January 31, 2014, licenses of \$1,000,000 have been recorded on the balance sheet as a long term asset.
+On February 25, 2014, the Company made the second required payment to Austrianova Singapore, thereby fulfilling all financial obligations required to be met by the Company under the licensing agreement.

-In using the cellulose-based live-cell encapsulation technology, the Company believes that diabetes can be treated by encapsulating insulin-producing cells and then implanting these encapsulated cells into insulin-dependent individuals.
+In using the Cell-in-a-Box® cellulose-based live-cell encapsulation technology, the Company believes that diabetes can be treated by encapsulating insulin-producing cells and then implanting these encapsulated cells into insulin-dependent individuals.
 The basis for this belief comes from preclinical animal studies carried out prior to the Company's acquisition of the licensing rights to the technology for diabetes.
 In those studies, insulin-producing cells were encapsulated using the technology and the capsules were then implanted into diabetic animals.
 Shortly thereafter, the blood glucose levels of the animals became normal.
 In one study, the levels remained normal for six months.
 Because the insulin-producing cells were encapsulated in the cellulose-based capsules, they were protected from attack and rejection by the animals' immune systems.

 On February 11, 2013, Medical Marijuana Sciences, Inc. was incorporated in the State of Nevada and became a wholly-owned subsidiary of the Company.
 Medical Marijuana Sciences, Inc. is dedicated to the development of cancer treatments based upon the well-known chemical constituents of marijuana.
-Nuvilex is exploring ways in which the Cell-in-a-BoxTM technology may play a role in these efforts.
+Nuvilex is exploring ways in which the Cell-in-a-Box® technology may play a role in these efforts.